about-anuj/Blog-post/README.md

 # Blog-post
-• Secrets app is used to commit secrets anonymously and share them worldwide.
-Each user can post a single secret upon registration and login.
+• he Web app focuses on implementing Full Stack Web Development Using NodeJS and ExpressJS as backend along with the use of EJS for templating and layouts functionality   for better code structuring.
+Also used Lodash for working with URL and strings.

-• Technology used are NodeJs, Ejs, Express, Express-session (Managing sessions), Passport.js (Authentication system), Mongoose (MongoDB middleware).
+• Technologies used are NodeJs, Ejs, and Express.

- #Setup Instruction for local enviornment.
+ # Setup Instruction for local enviornment.

 1. Download the zip file.
 2. Extract it in local enviornment.